 In 1973, Brown moved to Memphis, Tennessee, to work with legal services there and was later employed by the Equal Employment Opportunity Commission (EEOC).
 He became the city’s first African American prosecutor in the city and then moved to the Public Defender’s office as director.
 He would later open his own law practice before becoming a judge on the State Criminal Court of Shelby County, Tennessee.

-Judge Brown is running as an independent and can assume to have hefty competition as Memphis is a decisively blue enclave and the current Mayor Jim Strickland has won three consecutive terms which means he will be “termed out” by 2023.
+Judge Brown may be running as an independent but reserves as observed of most candidates, he still reserves the right to file with either party.
+He can assume to have hefty competition as Memphis is a decisively blue enclave and the current Mayor Jim Strickland has won three consecutive terms which means he will be “termed out” by 2023.
 However Strickland has made it known that he supports local civil attorney Van Turner (D) who has floated the idea of running for months, and Turner is sure to rely heavily on Strickland’s incumbent status in order to preemptively ingratiate himself with voters.

 –Barrington Williams, B1Daily